srawlins/allocation_stats/README.markdown

 -----------------------

 It is very easy to get some simple statistics out of AllocationStats.
-Wrap some code with `AllocationStats.new` and print out a listing of all of the new object allocation information.
+Wrap some code with `AllocationStats.trace` and print out a listing of all of the new object allocation information.

 As an example, lets look at `examples/my_class.rb`: